oresat/oresat-firmware/README-Oresat-Zephyr-Repo-Organization.md

 These repositories are broken down into the following major categories:

 1. Oresat card applications, each in its own repository
    - a.
-ADCS
+Battery
    - b.
-Battery
+Mag
    - c.
 Solar
    - d.
 Template
-   - e.
-MCXN (Breakout) Demo
    - f. **NOTE**: each card application can have a submanifest that enables additional Zephyr modules that are not in the common list inside the main Oresat west.yml
 2. Oresat firmware *(in a branch called **zephyr**)*
    This repository hooks everything together, holds common utility functions and libraries, as well as board files and device drivers.
 In the original Oresat Zephyr layout this was called **oresat-zephyr, which is now obsolete.**
    - a.
 Oresat board file definitions (device trees and Kconfig settings) – or perhaps just in the card application folders, though that seems limiting in other ways
    - b.
 Oresat device drivers – perhaps in the card application folders, but by centralizing them they can be reused by more than one card
    - c.
-Canopennode_v4 (unless we move back to v2, already part of Zephyr)
+Canopennode_v4 (obsolete -- we have moved to v2, already part of Zephyr)
-     Zephyr is currently stuck at canopennode_v2, whereas *oresat-configs* was already upgraded to support canopennode_v4 for ChibiOS, so rather than backtrack, an Oresat volunteer ported Zephyr's canopennode_v2 interface code (canopennode.c, CO_driver.c) to v4
    - d.
 The main **west.yml** used when initializing a west workspace
+   - e.
+Zephyr, module, and bootloader patches in **zephyr/patches.yml** to be applied locally from the cloned upstream repositories
-   - e. satellite-specific sysbuild files which would combine MCUboot builds with an application build into a final flash image for that application's card; OTA images will also be built that do not include MCUboot but can instead be loaded by it
+   - f.
+Satellite-specific sysbuild files which would combine MCUboot builds with an application build into a final flash image for that application's card; OTA images will also be built that do not include MCUboot but can instead be loaded by it
 3. Zephyr and all of its dependent repositories
    - a.
 Zephyr itself, including Zephyr's **west.yml**
    - b.
 Zephyr-approved and integrated third-party modules as selected in the main west.yml above, as well as in the specific application's submanifest